Hollywood Christmas Parade

-The Hollywood Christmas Parade (formerly the Hollywood Santa Parade and Santa Claus Lane Parade) is an annual American parade held on the Sunday after Thanksgiving in Hollywood, Los Angeles, California.
+The Hollywood Christmas Parade (formerly the Hollywood Santa Parade and Santa Claus Lane Parade) is an annual parade held on the Sunday after Thanksgiving in Hollywood, Los Angeles, California.
 It follows a 3.5-mile (5.6 km) route along Hollywood Boulevard, then back along Sunset Boulevard, featuring various celebrities.

 Traditionally, Santa Claus appears at the end.

 History

 1900s

 Beginning in 1928, Hollywood merchants transformed a one-mile stretch of Hollywood Boulevard into "Santa Claus Lane" to boost shopping.
 Part of the promotion was a daily parade featuring Santa Claus and a film star.
 Originally called the Santa Claus Lane Parade, the inaugural event featured only Santa Claus and the actress Jeanette Loff.

 The parade continued to grow in scale with the help of local businesses and the community.
 In 1931, Santa Claus rode a truck-pulled float instead of the reindeer-pulled carriage of previous years.
 American Legion Post 43 marched with a color guard, drum line, and bugle corps.

 The parade was suspended from 1942 to 1944 due to World War II and reopened in 1945 with record attendance.

-In 1946, Gene Autry rode his horse in the parade and was inspired by the children yelling "Here comes Santa Claus, Here comes Santa Claus," to write the song "Here Comes Santa Claus" along with Oakley Haldeman.
-Autry would become a perennial Grand Marshal of the parade.